Breastfeed Your Baby

 Ask for help so that you and your baby can enjoy breastfeeding.
 Use these resources to learn more:

-This information on breastfeeding was adapted from materials from the Office on Women’s Health and the Health Resources and Services Administration.
+This information on breastfeeding was adapted from materials from the Office on Women’s Health and the Centers for Disease Control and Prevention.

 Division of Nutrition, Physical Activity, and Obesity